rhbvkleef/aoc2021/README.md

 `test/solutions`, and all inputs are placed in `priv`.
 The inputs are not included in this repository, as they differ on a per-person basis.
-Therefore, you can use the `init_day.exs` script to download the inputs and place them in the correct place.
+Therefore, you can use the `aoc.gen` script to download the inputs and place them in the correct place.
-To do this, run `mix run init_day.exs --day <DAY> --only-input`.
+To do this, run `mix aoc.gen --day <DAY> --fetch-input`.